Owlet7/wadfusion/licenses/readme.txt

 unless noted differently in the individual files.
 See gpl.txt

-WadFusion is released as a combined work under the terms of the GPL v3.
+WadFusion is released as a combined work under the terms of the GPL v3 or later.
+Its source code can be found at https://github.com/Owlet7/wadfusion